arpadroid/stylesheet-bundler/README.md

     /**
      * @property {string} commonThemeFile - A path to a common stylesheet that will be used as a base for the current theme.
-     * It is internally set by the ThemesBundler if we set a commonThemePath (refer to ThemesBundlerInterface).
+     * It is internally set by the ThemesBundler if we set a commonThemePath (refer to ThemesBundlerConfigType).
      */
     commonThemeFile?: string;